jad-tab/jad-tab.github.io/_posts/2020-01-08-Generative_models.md

 ---
 title: "Probabilistic generative models: an elementary model"
 date: 2020-01-08
-tags: [Naive Bayes, Maximum Likelihood Estimator, Likelihood]
+tags: [statistics, Naive Bayes, Maximum Likelihood Estimator, Likelihood]
 header:
  image:
 excerpt: "Sampling from a distribution using Naive Bayes: helping the animal shelter prepare for the summer"